emptymonkey/revsh/Documentation/BEACHHEAD.md

 It should be noted that the stages outlined below are meant as an enumeration of all possible steps in this process.
 A specific engagement may not have (or need) all of these stages.
 For example, when faced with a web application with command injection running as root, the operator will be able to skip from stage 1 all the way to stage 6 in one maneuver.
 In general though, most of the stages listed below will come into play in some form.

-This document is a part of the revsh source tree for a reason; with revsh in the operators toolkit, several of the later stages of this process are enabled / greatly eased.
+revsh was written specifically to enable / greatly ease several of the later stages of this process.

 ## Stages of a Beachhead Landing